 This implies that the whole blade is composed of one piece of metal, making it more durable and safer for you to use.
 It keeps the handle from slipping and doesn’t let go of its position within the handle when you least expect it.

 In reality, the design might protect you from major injury when eating at the table.
-Our second element, which we’ll discuss in a moment, is that of a well-balanced design.
+Our second element, which we’ll discuss briefly, is that of a well-balanced design.

 In addition to a complete tang, the knives should be well-balanced for improved control and comfort during use.
-Cutting precisely will be easier if the design has a pleasing weight to it.
+Cutting precisely will be easier if the design has a good weight.
 It will also seem less toy-like in your hands.

 Sleek, ergonomic, and robust handles are essential for a top-notch steak knife set.
 You won’t have to worry about the knives being too rough or too polished since they’ll fit snugly in your hand.

-It is possible to find a knife with a beautiful handle but a poor performance.
+Finding a knife with a beautiful handle but poor performance is possible.
 The kind and substance of the handles should be considered before making a final selection.

 When purchasing your house, your budget is usually a factor.
 Even if larger prices don’t necessarily equate to better quality, you generally get what you pay for the majority of the time as well.
 For long-lasting blades, expect a higher price to pay.